djndl1/CSNotes/os/unix_linux/threads.md

 Many functions are not thread-safe, because they return data stored in a static memory buffer.
 They are made thread-safe by changing their interfaces to require that the caller provide its own buffer.

-A function that is safe to be reentered from an asynchronous signal handler.
+A function that is safe to be reentered from an asynchronous signal handler is async-signal safe.

 POSIX.1 provides a way to manage `FILE` objects in a thread-safe way. `flockfile` and `ftrylockfile` obtain a recursive lock associated with a given `FILE` object.
 To avoid locking and unlocking overhead, character-at-a-time I/O functions have unlocked versions: `getchar_unlocked`, `getc_unlocked`, `putchar_unlocked` and `putc_unlocked`, used with `flockfile` functions.